Skip to content

 Disable Usage Decay

 Slurm defaults to using the multifactor priority plugin to schedule jobs.
-This can be confirmed by checking the Slurm PriorityType setting.
+To verify this, inspect the PriorityType setting:

 scontrol show config | grep PriorityType

 When using the multifactor plugin, the PriorityDecayHalfLife and PriorityUsageResetPeriod settings need to be disabled.
-Leaving either of these features enabled will cause Slurm to periodically reduce an account's recorded resource usage, causing inaccuracies in resource allocation limits.
+These settings cause Slurm to reduce recorded usage over time, which interferes with Keystone's accounting calculations.

 PriorityDecayHalfLife=00:00:00